onlyjus/piautorecord/README.md

 alsactl --file ./asound.state restore
 ```

-You can use te alsamixer to make configuration chanages:
+You can use te alsamixer to make configuration changes:

 ```
 alsamixer